Psychology (Conversion) MSc - 2026/7

 • To provide students with an in-depth knowledge of theoretical and methodological approaches within the discipline of Psychology.

-• To provide students with the skills to evaluate possible interventions in a variety of psychological domains.
+• To provide students with the skills to evaluate studies and interventions in a variety of psychological domains.

 • To provide students with theoretical and qualitative/quantitative methodological expertise to conduct psychological research by training them in the informed and systematic conduct of basic and applied research involving the critical reading of theories and empirical findings.